fl0mb/fl0mb.github.io/content/posts/tekton/index.md

 ...
 ```

-This request create a pipelinerun resource so lets find out what that means.
+This request probably creates a PipelineRun resource so lets find out what that means.

 Because the path starts with `/apis/` we know we are dealing with a [named api group](https://kubernetes.io/docs/reference/using-api/#api-groups).
-As `tekton.dev` ist not a built-in group we are dealing with either an ggregated api server or, more commonly a custom resource definition (CRD).
+As `tekton.dev` ist not a built-in group we are dealing with either an aggregated api server or, more commonly a custom resource definition (CRD).
 We can find the CRD in the pipelines repo:

 ```yaml
 apiVersion: apiextensions.k8s.io/v1